citruspi/Spotify-Notifications/readme.md

 ### GBLaunchAtLogin

-__GBLaunchAtLogin was used to implement the start on login and was written by @lmirosevic__
+__GBLaunchAtLogin was used to implement the start on login option and was written by @lmirosevic__

 It is published under the Apache 2.0 License, a copy of which is included.